minimaxir/reactionrnn/README.md

 [('love', 0.9765), ('wow', 0.0235), ('haha', 0.0), ('sad', 0.0), ('angry', 0.0)]
 ```

 The pretrained model was trained on hundreds of thousands of Facebook posts.
-Unlike traditional text models using tools like word2vec/doc2vec/NLTK, reactionrnn handles text at the character level, allowing it to incorporate capitalization, grammar, sarcasm, and emoji.
+Unlike traditional text models using tools like word2vec/doc2vec/NLTK, reactionrnn handles text at the character level, allowing it to incorporate capitalization, grammar, text length, sarcasm, and emoji.

 ```
 > react.predict("This is scary AF!😱😱")